diogoeichert/oo-lang/README.md

 - no global statements, top level grammar should be either class or function definitions;
 - the "main" function is the starting point for any program;
-- indentation as part of the grammar.
+- indentation as part of the grammar to avoid unnecessary code-style hassles.

 ## Milestones
+- concept and basic grammar; ✓
-- compile OO code to JavaScript; ✓
+- compile to JavaScript; ✓
-- implement primitive types; ✓
+- primitive types; ✓
-- implement functions; ✓
+- functions; ✓
-- implement control statements;
+- control statements;
-- implement loop statements;
+- loop statements;
-- implement essential expressions;
+- essential expressions;
+- compile itself;
-- implement classes;
+- classes;
-- implement basic data structures;
+- basic data structures;
-- implement environment-agnostic code generation.
+- environment-agnostic code generation.

 ## Sample usage
 This will compile the `hello.oo` file and run it with `node`: